software-architecture-guild/software-architecture-guild.github.io/content/docs/competencies/modeling/architecture_frameworks/viewpionts_and_perspectives.md

 draft: false
 toc: true
 ---

+## TODO

+- In the article use images from Katas.
+Describe in 1-2 paragraphs: purpose, what should there be, what shouldn't there be.

 The **Viewpoints and Perspectives** is another architectural framework.
 It is lightweight, versatile adaptable, as it is unbound by any specific tool